VidhyaJayakumar/randomnumbergenerator/README.md

 # randomgenerator
-This program will create a random number
+This program will check whether a random number is even or odd